Confishua/alx-low_level_programming/0x0F-function_pointers/README.md

-0x0F.
+All tasks on 0x0F.
 C - Function pointers
-      	  	   -	more about function pointers
+-more about function pointers